interledgerjs/moneyd-gui/README.md

 ## TODOs

+- [ ] send a request(invitation) to connect to the connector via the moneyd-gui interface
 - [ ] CORS
 - [x] live update on receiver page
 - [ ] live update on balances